top of page

 Re-Establish Safety.

 A traumatic experience, by definition, violates the client’s sense of safety.
-This includes physical, emotional, psychological, and/or relational safety violations.
-A benefit of trauma-focused therapy is to assist the client in re-developing internal (emotional, psychological, relational) and physical (perceived boundaries, felt-sense, the environment) senses of safety through activities, evidence-based interventions, and discussions that target these domains.
+This includes physical, emotional, psychological, and relational safety violations.
+A benefit of trauma-focused therapy is that it assists the client in re-developing internal (emotional, psychological, relational) and physical (perceived boundaries, felt sense, the environment) senses of safety through activities, evidence-based interventions, and discussions that target these domains.

 Identify Triggers.